 What kind of food is best for rabbits?
 Rabbits need a balanced diet of hay, fresh greens, a little fruit, and a few pellets.
 Veterinarian Dr Susan Brown takes a detailed look at the best diet for our bunny friends.

 Rabbits in the wild all over the world successfully consume a wide variety of plants.
 Various types of dry and fresh grasses and plants with leaves comprise the largest portion of the wild rabbit diet.
 Rabbits will also eat bark on trees, tender twigs and sprouts, fruits, seeds and other nutritious foods in much small amounts.
 This is important to know when we decide what is a healthy diet for our house rabbits.

-The majority of the house rabbit diet should be composed of grass hay (any variety) which is rich in Vitamin A and D as well as calcium, protein and other nutrients.
+The majority of the house rabbit diet should be composed of grass hay (any variety).
+Grass hay is rich in Vitamin A and D as well as calcium, protein and other nutrients.
 Eating hay promotes healthy teeth and gastrointestinal tract and should be available to your rabbit at all times.
-Varying the type of grass hay or mixing hays is a great idea (such as timothy, orchard, brome, etc).
-Avoid the use of alfalfa hay as the primary source of hay due to the fact it is very high I calories and protein, far more than the average house rabbit needs.
+Varying the type of grass hay or mixing hays is a great idea (such as timothy, orchard, oat hay, brome, etc).
+Avoid the use of alfalfa hay as the primary source of hay due to the fact it is very high in calories and protein, far more than the average house rabbit needs.
 Alfalfa is not a grass, but rather a legume (in the pea and bean family).